No results found

-Home / Population and society / Articles / Who are the nation’s nurses?
+Home / Population / Articles / Who are the nation’s nurses?

 Almost four million nurses work in the US healthcare system, equal to one in every 85 Americans.
 Nurses work in doctor’s offices, hospitals, nursing homes, long-term care facilities, and more.
 There are more nurses than in any other occupation within the healthcare industry.